Are bailiffs legal in Scotland?

 What powers do sheriff officers have?

-Like bailiffs, sheriff officers must stick to certain rules when enforcing a debt and are limited in that they can only enforce orders exactly as handed down by the court.
+Like bailiffs, sheriff officers must stick to certain rules when enforcing a debt and can only enforce orders exactly as handed down by the court.
 We’ve outlined the main powers of a sheriff officer below:

-If your landlord has taken action to have you evicted from your home, it will likely be a sheriff officer who visits you to carry out the eviction.
+If your landlord has taken action to have you evicted from your home, it will likely be a certificated enforcement agent who visits you to carry out the eviction.

 They will serve you with a ‘charge for removing from heritable property’, which is a notice informing you that the eviction will take place within two weeks, and get back in touch to inform you of the eviction date 48 hours beforehand.

-They are also authorised to use necessary reasonable force to force entry in certain situations, which means they can break a lock, push open a door, or enter through a window if required.
+They can also use necessary reasonable force to force entry in certain situations, which means they can sometimes break a lock, push open a door, or enter through a window if required.

 Refusing to let a sheriff officer into your home when they have a court order permitting them to do so could lead to you being charged with breach of the peace.

-If you have priority debt, such as council tax debt, the court may instruct a sheriff officer to seize and sell your possessions to recover the money owed.
+If you have priority debt, such as council tax arrears, the court may instruct a sheriff officer to seize and sell your possessions to recover the money owed.

 They will be given an ‘exceptional attachment order’, which gives them the power to enter your home and remove belongings equal to the value of the debt, and inform you at least four days before they visit you.